jenhakk/Graphic_UI_Java/README.md

 # Graphic_UI_Java
-**Exercises for Graphic User Interface with Java.
+**Some exercises for Graphic User Interface with Java.
 Created with Eclipse using Java Swing Forms**

 ## Bensis 2.0